Ditch Change Fatigue and Embrace Continual Evolution

 - Help the organization continually prioritize change efforts, and focus on the change initiatives that are the highest priority.

-- Recognize and talk about how change is both the beginning of something new and an ending of something that previously was embraced as a best practice.
+- Recognize and talk about how change is both the beginning of something new and the ending of something that previously was embraced as a best practice.

 - Teach employees evidence-based techniques for managing stress, building resilience, and deploying coping skills in the face of high demands.
 Build organizational resilience, too.

 - Focus on building a psychologically safe culture in which people can take interpersonal risks by speaking their truths.
 Psychological safety is critical for candid conversations.

 “The last step will help leaders understand the challenges and opportunities that exist throughout the organization, which in turn will help leaders be more effective in leading their teams through change,” Altman says.